marcus-a-davis/phase-0/week-2/wireframe-reflection.md

 **What is a wireframe?**
+A wireframe is a visual guide to a website.
+Effectively it is a blueprint.

 **What are the benefits of wireframing?**
 The benefits of wireframing are it helps you (and the client) get a clear picture of what you are looking for.
 In that way it serves the same purpose of a sketch before the real painting begins.
 It also helps you realize if your site is easy for users to navigate and find what they are looking for.